IR-1 CR-1 Spouse Visa Application Assembling Tips- I-130, Petition for Alien Spouse

 Here we provide is a summary of the important information contained in USCIS’ General Tips on Assembling Applications for Mailing.
 These tips specifically help you in your IR-1 CR-1 Spouse Visa Application assembling.

-- Use ACCO fasteners to hold together thick or bulky applications or petitions.
+- Use ACCO fasteners or binder clips to hold together thick or bulky applications or petitions.
 Two-hole punching the top of the material for easy placement in the file is appreciated.

 - The use of tabs assist in locating items listed as attachments.
 The tabs should be placed on the bottom and not the side for ease in filing.

 Avoid using heavy-duty staples; instead use ACCO fasteners or heavy clips.
 We like using the heavy clips versus the ACCO fasteners as the clips can grasp the check to USCIS and passport photographs.

 - Avoid submitting originals unless specifically required.

 - Avoid submitting over sized documentation when possible.